Sairyss/system-design-patterns/README.md

 await eventBus.publish(userCreatedEvent);
 ```

 Something can happen in between those operations (a network lag, process restart, event broker crash etc.) so the second operation will fail resulting in a loss of data.
 This problem is called "dual writes problem".
-Dual writes are unsafe and can lead to data inconsistencies - data in one microservice is saved, but not indexed (1st example) or other microservices are not notified since the event was lost (2nd example).
+Dual writes are unsafe and can lead to data inconsistencies.
 This scenario can happen if you have multiple asynchronous operations executing one by one in a single place, so you should design your system to execute only one such operation at a time, or have some process that guarantees consistency.

 Some of the techniques for to avoid dual writes are described below.